Table of Contents

 4. Set boundaries based on Christian values

-Christianity teaches respect for oneself and others.
+Christianity teaches us to have respect for ourselves and others.
 This respect can guide you in setting healthy boundaries in your relationships, which is crucial for maintaining self-esteem.

 Learn to recognize your needs and assert them.
 Establishing healthy boundaries can help you protect your self-esteem and prevent future toxic relationships.